Skip to main content

 • SMO 1: Quality Assurance

 According to Law 88-108 on the Chartered Accountancy Profession, the Control Committee is responsible for the establishment of a quality assurance (QA) review system.
 While formally independent from the Ordre des Experts Comptables de Tunisie (OECT), it is supported administratively by the OECT Secretariat, and review team members are drawn from the profession.
-As of the date of this assessment, ISQM 1 & 2 are being integrated in QA reviews with full adoption expected to be completed within 2024.
-OECT reports that the QA review system operating in the jurisdiction is in line with the requirements of SMO 1.
+The OECT reports that ISQM 1 and 2 are integrated into the QA review system and that the QA review system operating in the jurisdiction is in line with the requirements of SMO 1.

-The institute notes it is supporting its members with the implementation of appropriate standards to enhance audit quality.
-It offers continuing professional development (CPD) trainings on and disseminates ISQM 1 & ISQM 2 in French.
-OECT also obtained the French version of IFAC’s Guide to Quality Control for Small-and Medium-sized Practices (SMPs) to provide implementation guidance for its members.
-The institute reports it has also developed a training program and case study to guide firms as they design and implement their quality control procedures.
+OECT supports its members in implementing quality standards by offering continuing professional development (CPD) trainings and disseminating ISQM 1 and 2 in French.
+It has also obtained the French version of IFAC’s Guide to Quality Control for Small- and Medium-sized Practices (SMPs) to assist members and has developed a training program and case study to guide firms as they design and implement quality control procedures.
+OECT disseminates updates on the activities and exposure drafts of the IAASB, encouraging member engagement in consultations.

 Current Status: Sustain